 Managing Workers with Lived Experience

-Managing Workers with Lived Experience is for managers, team leaders and HR professionals who support a peer workforce and wish to build their skills to create a supportive and safe workplace.
-It explores and describes management practices that promote good mental health.
-Participants learn to distinguish between mental health and performance issues, and gain valuable insight into the impact that mental health conditions might have on capacity to work.
+This two-day course is for managers, team leaders and HR professionals who support a peer workforce and wish to build their skills to create a supportive and safe workplace.

 Course details

-Participants will become familiar with the legal requirements relating to mental health in the workplace including WHS and Common Law, anti discrimination laws, the Privacy Act, reasonable adjustment under the Disability Discrimination Act, performance issues and dismissal under the Fair Work Act.
+Participants will become familiar with the legal requirements relating to mental health in the workplace including Work Health and Safety, Common Law, Anti-discrimination Laws, the Privacy Act, reasonable adjustment under the Disability Discrimination Act, performance issues and dismissal under the Fair Work Act.

 Course outcomes

-- Proactive prevention of harm to mental health such as wellness plans
+- Understand proactive prevention of harm to mental health, such as wellness plans

-- Distinguishing between mental health concerns and performance issues, and how to respond to a performance issue that is related to mental health
+- Distinguish between mental health conditions and performance issues, and how to respond to a performance issue that is related to mental health

-- Discover the many benefits peer work bring to an organisation and the people they support, including the value of knowledge gained from lived experience and storytelling.
+- Discover the many benefits peer work bring to an organisation and the people they support

 Who is this for?